Login

 There are no items in your shopping cart.

-Random Audio Sample: Kokoda trail : violin with piano by William Holland, from the CD Kokoda trail
+Random Audio Sample: A Bushwalk to Blue Gum Forest : cello with piano by William Holland, from the CD Blue Mountains

 Photo of William Holland

-Holland was born in Mosman, NSW in 1927.
-During the depression his family faced a struggle and dislocation.
-After his father died in 1936 they moved to Katoomba where he completed his schooling in 1944.
-War was on, but was rejected for military service on health grounds.
-He became articled to a surveyor in Gosford and became a registered land and engineering surveyor in 1951.
+William Holland was born in Mosman, NSW in 1927.
+During the depression the family faced a struggle and dislocation.
+William's father died in 1936, and the family moved to Katoomba where Holland completed his schooling in 1944.
+Holland was rejected for military service on health grounds.
+He became articled to a surveyor in Gosford and a registered land and engineering surveyor in 1951.

-From 1990 until 2000 he studied composition with Dulcie Holland (not a relative).
-A recent teacher has been Emlyn Lewis Jones.
-In 1997 he accepted represented status at the Australian Music Centre and has lodged 34 pieces there.
-In addition he has written some 24 musical works of varied nature since 1952.
+From 1990 until 2000 he studied composition with Dulcie Holland (not a relative), and even more recently with Emlyn Lewis Jones.
+The AMC's collection holds of his works 48 pieces there - in addition he wrote some 24 musical works of varied nature since 1952.

 In 2002 he received a Licentiate in Composition (with honours) from the Australian Society of Musicology and Composition.
-He is still writing music.
+In February, 2010, he received a Certificate of Recognition for attending the Sydney Conservatorium of music and was recognised as an alumnus of the University of Sydney.